alissonrubim/Azuul/README.md

 | [1.0.2.0](https://github.com/alissonrubim/AzuulMVC/releases/tag/1.0.2.0) | Yes | -  |

+## Getting Start
+I really recomend to you download a release and execute the Example project.
+Doing that, you'll see what Azull is capable.

+## Features
+* Areas - You can use diferent areas with diferente controller/view/models to separate your project.
+For example, create and Administration area and a Costumers area
+* Routers - You can sign new routers, define variables, default values and set the priority.
+So, when Azuul receive a request, he will try to find the most exactly router and execute it!
+* Layout - You can use layout to control all your application without need to use include and copy/past methods
+* API REST Support (json response) - Azuul can be a easy way to create an API REST, just with some code.
+* Security and Autorization system - Azuul is capable to provide a secury system using just some methods that allow or deny a user to see a method in the controller.
+* Easy to understand, easy to use - The best part, in minutes you have a fully mvc application running in PHP.
+It's easy, fast, and have a nice way to contruct your project.

 ## Planning
 You can follow the project progess by seeing the Trello board [here](https://trello.com/b/sKmAodc6/azuul).